rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 #.
 If at least one type in the union is ``Object``, then all other non-nullish
    types are removed.
 #.
 If there is type ``never`` among union types, then it is removed.
 #.
-Any numeric literal type is removed if its value fits into the numeric
-   type in a union.
-#.
 If after boxing (see :ref:`Boxing Conversions`) a primitive type equals
    another union type, then the initial type is removed.
-#.
-If the value of the literal type in a union type belongs to the values of a
-   type that is part of the union, then the literal type is removed.
-#.
-If the numeric value of a literal type belongs to the unboxed type of one of
-   union numeric class type, then the literal type is removed.
 #.
 This step is performed recursively until no mutually compatible types remain
    (see :ref:`Type Compatibility`), or the union type is reduced to a single
    type: